 Some students find that a zipper binder with multiple sections helps them keep everything together.

 But others just want basic binders so they can keep each subject in it’s own binder.
 I’ve seen some schools that specify on their official school supplies list that they prefer standard binders for kids over zipper binders.
 If your kids are trying to keep their backpack as light as possible, they could use only a couple of binders, with two subjects in each binder.
-My daughter found this system worked well for her last year in grade 8.
+My daughters have found this system worked well for them in high school.

 We’ve purchased lots of Avery binders in the past and found they are reliable.
 But you can now also get Amazon Basics Binders at a really low price.